LookItsBlu/sdon/README.md

 ### Presentation

-sdon is the name given to this customizable soundodger level file format made with the idea of making manual level editing easier and less prone to error by being able.
+sdon is the name given to this customizable soundodger level file format made with the idea of making manual level editing easier and less prone to error.

 ### Made for you, by you